platformer/NLP/README.md

 ## NLTK Word Game

 This is a Python program that explores more NLTK functions, specifically the POS tagging function.
-It also contains a word guessing game that uses words NLTK picks out from a piece of text.
-The program finds the 50 most common nouns in the text uses those words as the guessing game's dictionary.
+It also contains a word guessing game that uses words that NLTK picks out from a piece of text.
+The program finds the 50 most common nouns in the text and uses those words as the guessing game's dictionary.

 You can see the source code [here](https://github.com/platformer/NLP/blob/main/HW3/hw3.py).